JMSCoreSolutions/roundabouts-not-traffic-lights/index.md

 ---

-## Thanks to all who attended my presentation!
+## Thanks to all who attended my presentation on Tuesday, 4/6/2026 at the TAI Tech Summit!

 Below are my slides.
 Please reach out to me if you or your organization would like to discuss more about AI or AI governance!
-<object data="./JeannaSchoonmaker_AI_Governance2026.pptx" width="1000" height="1000" type='application/pdf'></object>
+<object data="/JeannaSchoonmaker_AI_Governance_2026.pdf" width="1000" height="1000" type='application/pdf'></object>

 ---